Mutafukaz: Plot

 In the restaurant they frequent, Angelino and Vinz run into Luna, who is actually working with the MIB and gets the two captured.
 Luna's father, Mr. K, is the leader of an alien race called Macho who have infiltrated the Earth including politicians and the police in order to eventually colonize the planet.
 Angelino is the child of a Macho father and a human woman which results in unpredictable and potentially powerful combinations that Mr. K wants to exploit.
 Mr. K tries to brainwash Angelino and convince him to kill his friend Vinz, while Luna switches sides after witnessing Angelino's past.
 They are rescued by the group of Luchadors who have followed Angelino's pet cockroaches that instinctively tracked Angelino down, and are joined by a scientist named Fagor who was the only one out of several kidnapped scientists working with the Macho.

-Crocodile (a MIB from earlier) arrives at Willy's house and holds him hostage.
+Randy Crocodile, an agent of the MIB arrives at Willy's house and holds him hostage.
 Angelino and Vinz decide to return and Angelino rescues Willy.
 The Luchadores and Fagor launch the rocket, triggering it to snow across the country, freezing and killing all of the hidden Macho, while causing a news helicopter to crash, destroying Willy's house and killing Crocodile.
 Angelino, being half Macho, begins freezing, but is saved by Luna's kiss and she apologizes to him.
 Bruce arrives for a climactic fight against Angelino, who saves Luna from being killed and refuses to use his Macho powers.
 Before Bruce takes the opportunity to kill Angelino, the local gangs gun him down as revenge for previously invading their hood and for shooting their leader in the eye.

 Two months later, everything goes back to "normal" with people forgetting about the incident.
 Vinz finally gets a job at the restaurant they frequent.
 Angelino writes letters to Luna who disappeared after his fight with Bruce despite not knowing where in DMC she is.
 Willy, who also disappeared after the fight, creates his first music single.
 Mr. K is shown to have survived and has set up a base on the moon, where he begins sending UFOs to potentially invade earth.